What is a Contractor?

 How to Choose the Right Person for the Job

 If you are working with a construction company, they will often provide names of contractors with whom they have worked with successfully.
 That’s a good place to start, but whether you are starting from scratch or with a list of names, the process is pretty much the same.
 Word of mouth of a strong reputation is always important.
-In general, however, you find a contractor the same way you find a doctor, lawyer, or other professional whom you have to trust is competent and reliable.
+In general, however, you find a contractor the same way you find a doctor, lawyer, flooring long island company, or other professional whom you have to trust is competent and reliable.
 As with a doctor or lawyer, a lot is at stake if the licensed demolition contractor makes any mistakes on the job.
 Anything from minor injuries of the crew, to errors on worksites could result in major lawsuits.

 What Should I Ask of a Potential General Contractor?